llorentegerman/simple-flexbox/README.md

 	sizeN: { stylesN }
 }
 ```
-or
+you can also use a `flexDirection` value such as `column, column-reverse, row, row-reverse`, or a `className`, in this case, the name of the class cannot be any of the 4 possible values of `flexDirection`, so, `className` cannot be any of these `column`, `column-reverse`, `row` or `row-reverse`.

 ```
 {
 	size1: 'flexDirection value, for example: column, column-reverse, row or row-reverse',
-	size2: 'column, column-reverse, row or row-reverse',
+	size2: 'any className except column, column-reverse, row, row-reverse', ...
-	...
-	sizeN: 'column, column-reverse, row or row-reverse'
+	sizeN: 'column, column-reverse, row, row-reverse or className' }
-}
 ```
 for example: